-To support matrix transposition required during the backward pass of training (see Figure 3), we have designed a systolic array that can perform matrix multiplication involving a transposed matrix operand without explicit transposition.
+To support matrix transposition required during the backward pass of training (See Figure 3), we have developed a systolic array that can perform matrix multiplication involving a transposed matrix operand without explicit transposition.
 This allows for no extra data copying and thus reduces the implementation overhead of the matrix transposition operation.
-Our approach differs from the TPUv2 [39], which has a dedicated Transpose Permute Unit for permuting matrices loaded from High-Bandwidth Memory (HBM).